 Buyer behavior is commonly also known as consumer buying behavior.
 Knowing how and why consumers behave will help your business to better design marketing plans and products that meet their demands.

 It is a driving force that affects the company’s marketing activities.
 Buyers’ reactions may be positive as well as negative.
-While the positive reaction will secure your marketing firm’s future, you must carefully look into negative reactions asking why did they do.
+While the positive reaction will secure your marketing firm’s future, you must carefully look into negative reactions and ask why did they.

 Who Is The Buyer?
 A buyer is someone who purchases goods and services to satisfy his needs and wants.
 The buyer may be an individual person as well as an organization.

 Understanding buyer behavior may be a daunting task as every person is unique.
 It is not enough to get to know only what people buy it is equally important to know how, why, where, and in what conditions they buy.